qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

-Although forward branching can be useful when combined with purely classical operations within a quantum program, the real utility is being able to conditionally perform gates depending on measurement outcomes, for example when performing real-time error-correction as part of a quantum programs.
+Although forward branching can be useful when combined with purely classical operations within a quantum program, the real utility is being able to conditionally perform quantum instructions depending on measurement outcomes, for example when performing real-time error-correction as part of a quantum programs.

 **Bullet 4: Program output** <br/>